testmycode/tmc-server/Installation.md

 :exclamation: Superuser access is useful for dev environment, but discouraged for production.

 #### Set PostgreSQL to authenticate with md5 instead of local

+This is needed for local postgresql installation, as by default the tests are ran as root bc of the sandbox...

 Locate the **pg_hba.conf** file with `locate pg_hba.conf`.
 The file should be located */etc/postgresql/<version number>/main/pg_hba.conf*.
 You need root privileges to edit the file.
 Around line 90 change
 ```markup